Applying to use simplified declarations for exports

 You’ll still need to give customs more information, but you send it later in a supplementary declaration.

 You must submit this within 14 days of your goods departing the UK.
-If your movement includes more than one consignment, you must submit your declaration by the 10th calendar day of the month following export.
+If your movement includes more than one consignment, you must submit your supplementary declaration by the 10th calendar day of the month following export.

-• are subject to export licensing (exceptions apply)
+- are subject to export licensing (exceptions apply)

-• are subject to excise duty (exceptions apply)
+- are subject to excise duty (exceptions apply)

-• require a full customs declaration
+- require a full export declaration

-• are entered into a special procedure, using authorisation by declaration
+- are entered into a special procedure using authorisation by declaration

 Making an export declaration can be complicated.
 Find out how to get someone to deal with customs for you.